ojplg/wup/README.md

 # TODO

 * Smooth out and improve navigation
-* Convert the http query parsing to built-in Uri class
 * Add some logging
 * Add some css, prettify
 * Convert dates to date type and do ordering
-* Clean up problems with URL encoding